 INTRODUCTION

-Cancer misdiagnosis may occur in any stage during the cancer misdiagnosis process.
+Cancer misdiagnosis may occur at any stage during the cancer diagnosis process.
 Human error, such as a doctor’s negligence or incompetence when deciding which kinds of cancer tests would be needed, can result in cancer misdiagnosis.
-Misdiagnosis of cancer may occur during the testing process, such as errors in performing diagnostic imaging or poor cell sample collection for a biopsy.
+Misdiagnosis of cancer may also occur during the testing process, such as errors in performing diagnostic imaging or poor cell sample collection for a biopsy. ? where is the reference

-Now, our topic is about designing a clinical decision support system (CDSS) directed towards cancer patients, with adherence to Evidence-Based Medicine guidelines.
-According to (Dotson, 2015), an Evidence Based Medicine is the conscientious, explicit, and judicious use of current best evidence in making decisions about the care of individual patients.
-The main objective of this system aims to provide concrete medical information and aid in the diagnosis of cancer patients, in other words, improving the quality of care they receive.
+Our quality project's focus is on designing a clinical decision support system (CDSS) directed towards cancer patients, with adherence to Evidence-Based Medicine guidelines.
+According to (Dotson, 2015), evidence-based medicine is the conscientious, explicit, and judicious use of current best evidence in making decisions about the care of individual patients.
+The main objective of this system is to provide concrete medical information and aid in the diagnosis of cancer patients, in other words, improving the quality of care the patients receive.

-What you can expect from the report are some quality standards applicable to the project, identifying the problem (with of course factors that contribute to the problem), and some clarification of the concepts.
-By addressing these aspects comprehensively, the purpose of this report is to provide a thorough overview and understanding, planning, and execution of a CDSS tailored for cancer patients, thereby improving patient care and clinical outcomes in oncology practice.
+The following aspects are currently discussed in this report, some quality standards applicable to the project, identifying the problem (with of course factors that contribute to the problem), and some clarification of the concepts.
+By addressing these aspects comprehensively, the purpose of this report is to provide a thorough overview and understanding, planning, and execution of a CDSS tailored for cancer patients, thereby aiming at improving patient care and clinical outcomes in oncology practice.

 CLARIFICATION OF CONCEPTS

-Clinical Decision Support System (CDSS): Combination of Health and Information Technology which provides practitioners with knowledge and patient specific information.
-It is used to make more accurate clinical decisions and improve patient safety .
+Clinical Decision Support System (CDSS): A combination of Health and Information Technology which provides practitioners with knowledge and patient-specific information.
+It is used to make more accurate clinical decisions and improve patient safety . ?REF

 Computerized provider order entry (CPOE): Application that allows health care providers to enter medical orders electronically.
-This includes sending treatment instructions and laboratory orders.
+This includes sending treatment instructions and laboratory orders.?REF

-Human Computer Interaction (HCI): HCI is the design and improvement of interaction between computers and humans.
-It allows computer to be more user-friendly and efficient.
+Human-Computer Interaction (HCI): HCI is the design and improvement of interaction between computers and humans.
+It allows computers to be more user-friendly and efficient.
 It is crucial when considering the design of software involving decision-making with an easy-to-use framework.
-This will help improve usability to carry out healthcare processes (Human-Computer Interaction, n.d.).
+This will help improve usability in carrying out healthcare processes (Human-Computer Interaction, n.d.).

-Oncology: The study and treatment of cancer.
-Includes the various forms of therapy and procedures used to treat cancer (Definition of Oncology - NCI Dictionary of Cancer Terms - NCI, 2011).
+Oncology: The study and treatment of cancer, which includes the various forms of therapy and procedures used to treat cancer (Definition of Oncology - NCI Dictionary of Cancer Terms - NCI, 2011).

-Evidence-Based Medicine (EBM): Use of clinical experience and data to improve healthcare decisions.
+Evidence-Based Medicine (EBM): is the use of clinical experience and data to improve healthcare decisions.
 The evidence is then used and applied to evaluate the performance during clinical practice (Tenny & Varacallo, 2024).

-For the QIP project we will be looking at implementing CDSS within the hospital.
+For the QIP project we will be looking at implementing CDSS within the hospital environment.
 Our focus would be catered towards critical decision-making when diagnosing and treating cancer patients.
 We will also look at how CDSS helps improve patient safety when delivering effective oncology care and how it will improve the overall quality when used in hospitals.
 Management of the risk in late cancer diagnosis will also be evaluated when compared to having the CDSS in place.

-QUALITY STANDARD(S) APPLICABLE TO REPORT / PROJECT
+QUALITY STANDARD(S) APPLICABLE TO PROJECT

 Quality standards serve as vital frameworks in ensuring consistency, adherence to best practices, and international compatibility across various domains (Jerry, 2020).
 As we embark on the development of the Clinical Decision Support System (CDSS) tailored for cancer care, it's essential to uphold these standards.
 In this section, we will focus on several standards that nurses must adhere to when treating and diagnosing cancer.